olaitankareem01/lendsqr-be-test/README.md

 * Run npm install to install all dependencies
 * setup a mysql database for this project .
 * Create an .env file in the project root folder and set the environment variables.
 See sample.env for assistance.
+* Run npm migrate to migrate to the database you created
 ### Usage
 * Run npm start to start the application.
 * Connect to the API using Postman on the port you have  specified in your .env.